 As a “Playful City USA,” Fort Wayne offers dozens of options for great FREE outdoor fun.

-Come play in one of the ten FREE splash pads conveniently located all around the city:
+Come play in one of the nine FREE splash pads conveniently located all around the city:

 This park features a large open-air pavilion with picnic tables and restrooms, a playground with two new playsets and swings, a splash pad, and a trail that runs around the open area behind the playground.